Ally-Assist/BehaviorAnalystsWhoCode/BehavioralStatementClassifier/source/README.md

 # Activate Python environment in Terminal

 In PyCharm's Terminal (see tabs at bottom of the window), type this command, to see what version of Python is enabled there.
 It ***should*** be the one you set above, but probably will not be.
-For example:
+The default Python on macOS is v2.7, which is kept around for compatibility with legacy software.

+If you are using the terminal app without a Python virtual environment, here is what you will likely see:

 	>which python